andrewacashner/hearingfaithms/chapters/chapter-3.md

 the psalms and the Apocalypse.^[Ps 33:3, 40:3, 96:1, 98:1, 144:9, 149:1; Is
 42:10.; Rv 5:9, 14:3.]

-The poem's "sign of *A (la, mi, re)*" connects the concept of Christ as the song to that of Christ as the singer; and Padilla makes the connection even stronger through his literal puns of solmization on these syllables.
+This theological context can help us recognize that one of the most puzzling lines in the poem is also a key to its meaning.
+When the poem refers to "the sign of *A (la, mi, re)*" it makes Christ himself the sign, and it imagines the sound of Christ's infant voice not as words but as music.
+The *signo* in this line of the villancico's estribillo connects back to the *divisa* of the poem's introduction.
-This theological tradition sees Christ the Word as a "sign," and therefore even as a "letter."
+Both words draw on theological traditions that see Christ the Word as a "sign," and therefore even as a letter.
-Covarrubias glosses Spanish *divisa* with the Latin *signum*, from the Greek *sēma*, sign; and Lapide calls Christ "the sign of reconciliation of the human race to God."
+In his 1611 Spanish dictionary Sebastián de Covarrubias glosses the Spanish *divisa* with the Latin *signum*, from the Greek *sēma*, sign.
+Likewise, Lapide calls Christ "the sign of reconciliation of the human race to God."
 [@Covarrubias:Tesoro, s.v. *divisa*; @Lapide:Gospels19C, 685--686, on Lk 2]

+What kind of a sign is Christ, then?
+There is a strong tradition, extending back to words reportedly spoken by Christ himself in the Revelation to John, of thinking of Christ as a letter.
-Augustine connects the concept of the Word in John 1 to Christ's statement in the Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rv 22:13).
+In a Christmas sermon Augustine connects the concept of the Word in John 1 to Christ's statement in Revelation, "I am *alpha* and *omega*, first and last, beginning and end" (Rv 22:13).
+Augustine uses the first and last letters of the Greek alphabet to explain the doctrine of the two conceptions of Christ, namely, that the Son of God was begotten eternally of the Father, but born temporally of the Virgin.
+Christ's status as the Word had no beginning, but there was a temporal beginning to his life as a man.
 "And just as no letter comes before *alpha*," Augustine preaches, nothing precedes Christ or follows after him, "for he is God."
-In the villancico's terms, he is "the one who is before time" (l.
-24).
 [@Augustine:Opera1555, vol. 10, 118r, In Natali Domini 2:
 "Si fides assit, aperta est ratio qua Christus nunc minor, nunc aequalis patri sacris voluminibus asseratur, sicut ipse de se dicit, Ego primus & novissimus.